 If we now look at the pathway (or pipeline) in figure 5, it is easy to understand that a persons is affected by ARCI if any of the nine ARCI genes is mutated, as it stops the pathway at one point or the other.
-Mutations in genes not discussed so far (ELOV4, ABDH5 and FATP4) can also cause ichthyosis or related diseases, but they are all extremely rare.
+Mutations in genes not discussed so far (ELOV47, ABDH58 and FATP49) can also cause ichthyosis or related diseases, but they are all extremely rare.
 Figure 6 shows the activity of the most important proteins (Tgase-1, 12R-LOX and eLOX3) that can be affected in ARCI in more detail:

-very tight structure, the so-called cornified envelope (CE), and this CE is essential for a proper and intact epidermal barrier.
-Tgase-1 is encoded by TGM1, 12LOX is encoded by ALOX12B, and eLOX3 is encoded by ALOXE3 [Image with modification from Elias, Williams & Feingold, Clinics in Dermatology, Volume 30, Issue 3, May-June 2012, Pages 311-322].
+Figure 6: The proteins 12R-LOX, eLOX3 and Tgase-1 sit closely together at the interphase between the last two layers of the epidermis (stratum granulosum and stratum corneum, see figure 3).
+Here they work hand-in-hand and cross-link the very-long-chained fatty acids and ceramides with the proteins of the epidermis.
+The result is a very tight structure, the so-called cornified envelope (CE), and this CE is essential for a proper and intact epidermal barrier.
+Tgase-1 is encoded by TGM1, 12LOX is encoded by ALOX12B, and eLOX3 is encoded by ALOXE3 [Image with modification from Elias, Williams & Feingold, Clinics in Dermatology, Volume 30, Issue 3, May-June 2012, Pages 311-3224].
 Reprint permission license no 3950241465837 (Elsevier)

-&lt;sup>7 Mutations in the gene ELOVL4 are extremely rare, but if present they can cause a complex disease (syndrome) with ichthyosis, spastic quadriplegia, and mental retardation.
+7 Mutations in the gene ELOVL4 are extremely rare, but if present they can cause a complex disease (syndrome) with ichthyosis, spastic quadriplegia, and mental retardation.

-&lt;sup>8 ABHD5 is mutated in Chanarin Dorfmann Syndrome, a very rare condition affecting the fat metabolism (and ichthyosis).
+8 ABHD5 is mutated in Chanarin Dorfmann Syndrome, a very rare condition affecting the fat metabolism (and ichthyosis).

-&lt;sup>9 Mutations in FAPT4 can cause Ichthyosis Prematurity Syndrome (IPS)
+9 Mutations in FAPT4 can cause Ichthyosis Prematurity Syndrome (IPS)